In this post, we’ll discuss niches and niche questions such as what is a niche, what is your niche, how do I find my niche.

 How do I find my niche?

+If you are thinking to yourself, this info is great and everything, but I need help finding my niche, this next part is for you!
 To discover your niche, ask yourself and your team these key questions that help identify areas on which to focus; these will ultimately bring you closer to your niche:

 1. What are your use cases?
 List your products and service offerings to figure out in what ways your products can be used.